ropensci/roweb3/content/blog/2026-01-20-introducing-distionary/index.md

 Special thanks to the rOpenSci reviewers [Katrina Brock](https://github.com/katrinabrock) and [Christophe Dutang](https://github.com/dutangc) for [insightful comments](https://github.com/ropensci/software-review/issues/688) that improved this package.
 Also thanks to [BGC Engineering Inc.](https://bgcengineering.ca/), the [R Consortium](https://r-consortium.org/all-projects/callforproposals.html), and the [European Space Agency](https://technology.esa.int/page/funding-your-ideas) together with the [Politecnico di Milano](https://www.polimi.it/) for supporting this project.

+[^1]: Meaning I’m referring directly to the column ‘DAX’ without `stocks$` as in our above examples.